Do You Need to Replace a Shut Off Valve?

 CPVC stop: All it takes is some glue and pliers to install this valve, which comes with a CPVC insert.
 There is also a gasket and nut to screw in place.
 Removing this valve entirely would take cutting the insert off, and then you would need to loosen and remove the gasket and nut and put another valve over the old insert.

 PEX stop: This is easily installed with PEX tools, but to take off, you have to cut off the ring, which rarely leaves the pipe unharmed.
 You’d have to then cut the pipe and replace both a pipe section and valve.

 Push-fit: If enough pipe is exposed, all you need to do is push this valve in place.
 A barbed fitting will grip the pipe.
 You can use a push-fit shut off valve on copper, CPVC, PEX, and polybutylene (old gray quest) pipes.

 If you need to install a new shut off valve, fix a cracked pipe, or diagnose a leak, our Kansas City plumbing team can help you with this and more.
 Whatever the trouble, our experienced technicians are prepared to offer superior service.
-In fact, if you have a disaster on the weekend or after business hours, we will charge nothing extra for our emergency services.
+In fact, if you have a disaster on the weekend or after business hours, we offer emergency services.
 Find out more when you reach our team today!